Business Loan Default Liability in Florida

 Administrative Wage Garnishment.
 The Treasury can garnish up to 15% of the debtor’s disposable pay without obtaining a court judgment.
 This bypasses Florida’s head of household exemption, which protects wages only against garnishment under state law.
 Federal administrative wage garnishment operates under separate authority.

 Credit Reporting.
-Defaulted SBA debt is reported to all three major credit bureaus, destroying the borrower’s personal credit if a personal guarantee was signed.
+Defaulted SBA debt is reported to all three major credit bureaus, damaging the borrower’s personal credit for years.

 DOJ Referral.
 For larger debts or disputed claims, the SBA can refer the matter to the Department of Justice for litigation.
 A federal lawsuit results in a federal judgment enforceable for 20 years.